+'''

+1.0p9PMkZO4Hgy0ezwjhX0Fi4lEKrD4pflejgqjd0pfKtywlSWR9G0fIaWajuKcBT3

+'''

-1.0p9PMkZO4Hgy0ezwjhX0Fi4lEKrD4pflejgqjd0pfKtywlSWR9G0fIaWajuKcBT3 would appear as:
+The cURL command example would appear as:

+'''

-curl --header 'Authorization: apk 1.0p9PMkZ04Hgy0ezwjhX0Fi4lEKrD4pflejgqjd0pfKtywlSWR9G0fIaWajuKcBT3'
+curl --header 'Authorization: apk

+1.0p9PMkZ04Hgy0ezwjhX0Fi4lEKrD4pflejgqjd0pfKtywlSWR9G0fIaWajuKcBT3'

+'''

 cURL (like web browsers and other HTTP clients) will not connect to DCT over HTTPS unless a valid TLS certificate has been configured for the Nginx server.
-If this configuration step (see page 127) has not been performed yet and the risk is comprehended, you may disable the check in the HTTP client.
-For instance, this can done with cURL using the --insecure flag.
+If this configuration step (see page 148) has not been performed yet and the risk is comprehended, you may disable the check in the HTTP client.
+For instance, this can be done with cURL using the --insecure flag.